 Be advised that you are responsible and liable for all of your activities while participating in the Community areas of this web site.
-You are responsible for any actions you may take based on information you receive from members who post on the Message Board or from web sites you visit or contact.
+You are responsible for any actions you may take based on information you receive from web sites you visit or contact.
 Use your own good judgment when evaluating information provided through any Community area.
 The decision to make contact with anyone or any group or organization is your own and you should conduct research prior to making any decisions or taking any actions.
 In using information provided by mgoretti.com you hold mgoretti.org and its administator and team members harmless and blameless.

 The Maria Goretti Network is not responsible or liable for the content or accuracy of information that is contributed by users of mgoretti.com or at other linked sites.
 We encourage and invite the contribution of relevant information which might be useful, but those contributing such information are individually responsible for accuracy and content.
 We accept no liability for any direct, consequential, or other damages resulting from your use of mgoretti.com.